hengshiyu/hengshiyu.github.io/about.md

 permalink: /about/
 ---

-I am Hengshi Yu and I am currently a PhD candidate at University of Michigan.
+I am Hengshi Yu.

+I am currently a machinear learning researcher and PhD candidate at University of Michigan.
 My research interests lie broadly in deep learning, statistics, computational biology and natural language processing.
 More specifically, I am interested in deep generative models, representation learning and causal inference.
 I am also interested in research questions that arise in single-cell genomics.

 ### Talks